w3f/Grants-Program/application/reference_system.md

 **Use case**

-For example, currently one DeFi application couldn’t have multiple versions made by different people.
-If others change a DeFi protocol to make a new version of it, it couldn’t get the internal network and resources of the original version.
-For instance, Sushiswap improved Uniswap, but Uniswap couldn’t open and share its liquidity pool with Sushiswap.
-Sushiswap has to build a new protocol completely independent from Uniswap even though it’s based on Uniswap.
-In order to have its own liquidity, Sushiswap launched vampire attacks to scramble for Uniswap’s liquidity.
+Current on-chain applications couldn’t allow different new versions (or forks, or branches) made by different people based on its original version.
+For instance, Uniswap only allows one version at one time, like v1 in 2018, v2 in 2020, and v3 in 2021, and they are all made by the official.
+They don't allow new versions made by others based on their version at the same time, like v1.1, v1.2, v1.3... in 2018, v2.1, v2.1.1, v2.1.1.1 in 2020....
+If others change and improve a DeFi protocol to make a new version based on it such as Sushiswap wants to add goverance token to Uniswap, the new version is totally seperate from the original version without access to the orginal version including its internal network and resources such as Sushiswap couldn't connect to the liquidty pool of Uniswap.
+Sushiswap has to build a new protocol completely independent from Uniswap from scratch even though it’s based on Uniswap.
+In order to have its own liquidity, Sushiswap launched vampire attacks to scramble Uniswap’s liquidity, which is not optimal for both.

-With our reference system, Uniswap can have unlimited new versions just like branches or forks made by anyone including Sushiswap.
-Uniswap opens and shares its internal users and network and allows anyone to make any changes on itself, so Sushiswap can access the liquidity pools of Uniswap and build their protocol based on them directly with no need to build their own from scratch.
+With our reference system, Uniswap allows unlimited new versions based on it made by anyone including Sushiswap.
+Although made by different people, different versions can access and interoperate with the official versions v1, v2, or v3, like soft fork not hard fork.
+In this way users can freely choose old version or new version.
+In this way Sushiswap can directly build their new version based on Uniswap, and share the same liquidity pool with Uniswap rather than having to build another completely new project and launching vampire attack to scramble the liquidity of Uniswap.
 In return, the earnings of the Sushiswap will be distributed with Uniswap as the incentive for its opening and sharing.
-Users don’t have to choose between Uniswap and Sushiswap, but can use both at the same time without separation.
+Users don’t have to choose one between Uniswap and Sushiswap, but can use both at the same time without separation.
+Such collaboration rather than vicious competition would be beneficial to users and both Uniswap and Sushiswap.

 ![img](https://github.com/hoho-yin/Grants-Program/blob/hoho-yin-patch-1/use_case.png)